 Useful Tip: The above method also works for editing WordPress pages.

 In some situations, you may decide to republish an old post.
 If you do, there are a few options you can choose:

 Edit Post Date And Time

 You can reschedule your post by editing the date and time that the post was published.
-Enter a later date (and time) and click Schedule.
+Enter a future date (and time) and click Schedule.

 When the scheduled time arrives, the post will jump from its current position in your timeline to the most recent spot on your blog and display the new date and time.
-The link for the post will also update to reflect the new publication date.
+The link for the post will also change to reflect the new publication date.

 Note: When you reschedule a post, it will not redistribute to your email subscribers.
 If you need the post to be redistributed to your email subscribers, use the option below.

 Edit Post Status

-When you do this, the post will immediately be re-sent to your blog subscribers.
-However, the publication date and time will remain the same, so the post’s link and position in your timeline will stay unmodified.
+When you do this, the post will automatically be re-sent to your subscribers.
+However, the publication date and time will remain the same, so the post’s link and position in the timeline will stay unmodified.

 Learn more about making posts sticky here:

-If you’ve scheduled a WP post to publish in the future, but then change your mind and decide to publish it immediately, simply head back to the Edit Post page for your scheduled post.
+If you’ve scheduled a post to publish in the future, but changed your mind and decide to publish it immediately, just go back to the Edit Post page for your scheduled post.